sbastidasr/Notebooks/js.md

 ## eval DONT USE Unless you can absolutely trust JSON.

-- Compiles and returns the result
+-Compiles and returns the result
-- Is what the browser uses to convert strings into actions.
+-Is what the browser uses to convert strings into actions.

 ```js
 eval(string)
 ```

-- same as New function Functtion
+-same as New function Functtion

 ## (global) Object

-- container for global vars and all built in objects
-- On browsers window is the global.
+-container for global vars and all built in objects -On browsers window is the global.
-- sometimes 'this' points to it. *var global = this;*
+-sometimes 'this' points to it. *var global = this;*

 **this is evil**

-- Functions and vars can crash with each other.
+-Functions and vars can crash with each other.
-- try to reduce its use
+-try to reduce its use
-- vars without var are global.
+-vars without var are global.
-- Create ONE global object and place everything there.
+-Create ONE global object and place everything there.

 ## Encapsulation

-- Has no leakage
+-Has no leakage
-- Only shows what we want to return.
+-Only shows what we want to return.
-- Uses closures
+-Uses closures
-- makes all vars private.
+-makes all vars private.

 ```js
 YAHOO.Trivia = function () {